 Scully in shock as Doggett's dark past is revealed

-8ABX06 Invocation (XXXXX) Another gut-puncher and a return to the great theme of the early X-Files; the devastating consequences of child abuse.
+8ABX06 Invocation (XXXXX) Another gut-puncher (heavily revised by Carter) and a return to the great theme of the early X-Files; the devastating consequences of child abuse.
 A boy who was abducted when he was seven reappears ten years later, totally unchanged by the passage of time.
 Well, physically at least.

-This episode (reportedly rewritten by Carter) is pure Vancouver, right down to the gloomy skies of the teaser.
+This episode is pure Vancouver, right down to the gloomy skies of the teaser.
 This episode has strong episodes of second-season stunner 'The Calusari', also heavily rewritten by Carter as a tribute to the Thomas Tryon novel, The Other.

 We also learn that Doggett's own history is scarred by tragedy- the abduction and murder of his son by a sexual predator.
 That history drives Doggett emotionally throughout the episode making for some tension between he and Scully.
 The last act harkens back to the brutal revelation of 'Sein Und Zeit', with a very similar archetype at work.